courtneyportnoy/Pawtrackr/README.md

-A boilerplate to use NodeJS, Express & Passport with MongoDB on Heroku!
+This is Pawtrackr, an app that allows you to create a profile for your dogs, find local dog parks, and (eventually), follow friends and parks.

-Much of this code was possible from Raquel Vélez's [CrowdNotes project](https://github.com/rockbot/CrowdNotes) And Raquel's notes on [Mongoose Auth --> Passport](http://raquelvelez.com/blog/2012/03/transitioning-from-mongoose-auth-to-passport/)
+Much of this code was possible from John Schimmel's many examples for our Dynamic Web Development class [John Schimmel](https://github.com/johnschimmel).
+This app uses the MongoDB database, as well as Amazon S3 for storing uploaded files.

 # Set up file structure and Heroku App

 In your terminal, clone this repo

-	git clone git@github.com:johnschimmel/DWD-User-Authentication.git
+	git clone git@github.com:cmcrew/PT.git

 If you haven't already, create a new app on Heroku (cedar), this will add an additional remote GIT path to Heroku.
 (Assumes you have [Heroku Toolbelt](https://toolbelt.heroku.com/) installed)